clarketm/UniversalRelayBoilerplate/README.md

 CASSANDRA_KEYSPACE=urb
 ```

-* Configure to use Cassandra as default persister: `npm run update-default-persister -- cassandra`.
+* Configure to use Cassandra as default persister: `yarn update-default-persister -- cassandra`.
-* Create the database with `npm run setup-database`.
+* Create the database with `yarn setup-database`.

 ## Configuring Dynamodb locally with Docker

 * Install [Docker](https://www.docker.com/).
 * Navigate to the docker-compose.yml file `cd units/urb-persister-dynamodb`.
 * Then run `docker-compose up` in a new terminal to start up a local dynamo db (or start it via docker Kitematic).
-* Configure to use DynamoDB as default persister: `npm run update-default-persister -- dynamodb`.
+* Configure to use DynamoDB as default persister: `yarn update-default-persister -- dynamodb`.

 ## Other databases